creativepragmatic/commerce_migrate_cl/README.md

             FROM `commerce_product_field_data`
           );

+3. When I ran Migrate Drupal, files with nonsensical names like this also appeared.
+I removed those with the following commands:

+    DELETE FROM `file_managed` WHERE `uid` != 7
+    DELETE FROM `file_usage` WHERE `type` = 'user' find . -size 0c -delete

-2. For product variations, the title field does not get migrated in.
+4. For product variations, the title field does not get migrated in.
 I'm not sure why.

-3. Order totals get zero'd out during migration because of the order total recalculation code at the end of the preSave method in Order.php.
+5. Order totals get zero'd out during migration because of the order total recalculation code at the end of the preSave method in Order.php.
 I opened an issue at: https://www.drupal.org/node/2686029

-4. Orders are currently being migrated before line items but I'm not sure this is the best approach.
+6. Orders are currently being migrated before line items but I'm not sure this is the best approach.
 I don't remember the 'commerce_order__line_items' table being there when I started but it populating it may require another template.